-Jacob’s are best known for Cream Crackers.
-1.4 billion were consumed in 2013.
+Over a billion Jacob’s Cream Crackers were consumed in 2013.

-W&R Jacob was founded by two Quaker brothers, William and Robert, in Waterford, Ireland in 1851.
-Shortly afterwards the firm relocated to Peter’s Row, Dublin.
+W&R Jacob was founded by two Quaker brothers, William and Robert Jacob, in Waterford, Ireland in 1851.
+Shortly afterwards the business relocated to Peter’s Row, Dublin.

-In 1912 W&R Jacob acquired ten acres of land at Aintree adjacent to Hartley’s jam factory in order to improve its market share in Liverpool.
+W&R Jacob acquired ten acres of land at Aintree, adjacent to Hartley’s jam factory, in 1912.
+It was intended to improve the firm’s market share in Liverpool.
 Manufacture began on the site from 1914.

 During the First World War the armed forces were supplied with Jacob’s biscuits.